-ARHS 493 CREDITS: 0.25 - 0.5
+ARHS 493 Credits: 0.25-0.5/2-4

 Normally, students may enroll in an individual study only if they have taken all the courses offered by the department in that particular area of the curriculum.
 Exceptions to this rule are at the discretion of the instructor with the support of the department.
 Individual study is considered an advanced course and, as such, the work produced should be the equivalent of a seminar or high-level intermediate class.
-A grade point average of 3.0 minimum in art history courses is required.
+A minimum grade point average of 3.0 in art history courses is required.
 Exceptions to this rule are at the discretion of the instructor with the consent of the department.
 The professor and the student should establish and agree on the extent and nature of the work required for the individual study.
 This may take several forms: several short papers, one long paper, one in-depth project (small exhibition or assisting in doing research for an exhibition), a large (and lengthy) generalized outline and annotated bibliography, public presentations and so on.
 The student and the professor should meet on a regular basis.
 The frequency is to be determined by the professor in consultation with the student.
 Students must seek the permission of the instructor before enrolling.
 Individual study is undertaken at the discretion of the instructor and must be approved by the department.
-Individual study can be used toward credit for the major and the minor in Art History.
-Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study preferably the semester before, so that there is time to devise the proposal and seek departmental approval before the registrar's deadline.
+Because students must enroll for individual studies by the end of the seventh class day of each semester, they should begin discussion of the proposed individual study by the semester before, so that there is time to devise the proposal and seek departmental approval before the deadline.